yehia67/documentation/iota-go/0.1/how-to-guides/create-account.md

     ```

     :::danger:Important
-    Make sure that you the database can always close, otherwise it may become locked.
+    Make sure that you always close the database, otherwise it may become locked.

     For example, you may want to add the following line `defer store.Close()`.
     :::

     :::info:
-    In storage, each account has a unique ID, which is a hash of an address with index 0 and security level 2.
+    In storage, each account has a unique ID, which is the hash of the first address of the account at index 0 and security level 2.

     As a result, you can use the same storage object for multiple accounts at the same time.
     :::